nailuj05/klaus/Readme.md

 Being a stack based language means there are no variables, all data is kept on a stack.
 Klaus provides you with a basic set of input/output, algebraic and branching/looping instructions.
+Currently the syntax is still in a very simple, pseudo assembly state, I am planning on expanding the synatx and allowing for more complex, abstract syntax.

 ```klaus
 # Example program that compares a user input to 10 and prints the result